We do not currently quote this product online, but to get a quote in under 15 minutes please give us a call.

 No, it is illegal for truck drivers to drive without insurance anywhere in Canada.
 A valid insurance policy is one that meets the minimum coverage requirements in the province you reside in.
 Failure to comply with these requirements, such as by not purchasing truck insurance and driving anyway, is a serious offence.
 The following is a list of consequences for driving a truck without insurance in Ontario:

 Auto insurance is mandatory for all drivers in Canada, whether you drive a truck, van, or car.
-Using Ontario as an example, the BrokerLink team has laid out the four types of mandatory coverage below.
-You can find out more about personal truck insurance requirements and fleet insurance requirements in your province by contacting BrokerLink:
+Using Ontario as an example, the BrokerLink team has laid out the types of coverage below.
+You can find out more about personal truck insurance requirements and fleet insurance requirements in your province by contacting BrokerLink.
+Third party liability insurance, accident benefits insurance, direct compensation - property damage insurance, and uninsured automobile insurance may be required, but that doesn’t mean they are the only types of truck insurance coverage available to policyholders.
+Truck drivers may be pleased to learn of several other types of coverage that they can add to their policies.
+By adding any of these coverages to your truck insurance plan, you will benefit from greater protection in the event of losses or damages.

 Third party liability coverage